vitsalis/PyCG/README.md

   --version VERSION     Version of the product --timestamp TIMESTAMP
-                        Timestamp of the package's version -o OUTPUT, --output OUTPUT
+                        Timestamp of the package's version --max-iter MAX_ITER   Maximum number of iterations through source code.
+If not specified a fix-point iteration will be performed.
+  -o OUTPUT, --output OUTPUT
                         Output path
 ```